RishiRoshan-A/OWASP-TOP-10-2025-TRYHACKME/OWASP Top 10 2025: Application Design Flaws/README.md

 # CONCLUSION:

-This lab gives a basic overview and Experience of owasp top 10 2025 vulnerabilities which affects security design :
+This lab gives a basic overview and pratical Experience of owasp top 10 2025 vulnerabilities which affects security design :

  1)AS02 Security Misconfigurations